Ricardo Montalbán Theatre

-The Ricardo Montalbán Theatre (usually referred to as just The Montalbán) is a theater in the Hollywood section of Los Angeles.
+The Ricardo Montalbán Theatre (usually referred to as The Montalbán) is a theater in the Hollywood section of Los Angeles.

 History

 The theatre is located near the intersection of Hollywood and Vine, on Vine Street between Hollywood Boulevard and Sunset Boulevard, at the site of the former Robert Northam / Jacob Stern estate.
 The Beaux-Arts building was designed by architects Myron Hunt and H.C.
 Chambers and constructed in 1926–27.
 Seating 1,200 at the time, it was the first Broadway-style legitimate theater venue in Los Angeles.

 It opened January 19, 1927 under the name Wilkes' Vine Street Theatre.
 The first production was Patrick Kearney's adaption of Dreiser's An American Tragedy which had opened on Broadway in 1926.
 Other productions mounted at the theatre included Philadelphia.

 In March 1931, the theater was converted to a movie theater, under the name Mirror Theatre, part of a chain run by Howard Hughes and Harold B. Franklin.
 That company soon fell apart, and by the mid 1930s, the theatre was operating under the name Studio Theatre.